LassoSoft/LassoGuide/source/operations/date-duration.rst

    A date value parsed with the ``%z`` or ``%Z`` symbols will result in a date object for the equivalent GMT date/time.

-As of version 9, Lasso also recognizes the ICU formatting strings for both creating and displaying dates.
+As of version 9, Lasso also recognizes `ICU date formatting symbols`_ for both creating and displaying dates.
 These format strings simply use letters to specify the format without any flags (such as the ``%`` character).
 For example, the ICU format string to output a two-digit year is ``yy``, and to output a